leafleaf90/dev-journey/_posts/2020-05-25-digital-minimalism-1-images.md

 ### Step 1 - External drive

 For the external drive, get something reliable and easy to carry with you if you plan to travel with it.
-I got this [Western Digital](https://amzn.to/3getV41){:target="\_blank"} (My Passport Ultra, 2TB) as I like it's silver finish and it feels sturdy and reliable, but go with something that fits your needs in terms of size both physically and on disk.
+I got this [Western Digital](https://amzn.to/3getV41){:target="\_blank"} (My Passport Ultra, 2TB) as I like it's silver finish and it feels sturdy and reliable.
+Go with something that fits your needs in terms of size both physically and on disk.
 Depending on how much space you have on your main hard drive and how much you need instant access to, decide whether to mirror your files from the computer to the external drive or store them only on the hard drive.
 If you want a mirror solution you can use Time Machine for Mac OS X or the built-in mirrored volume functionality in Windows 10.
 I use the external drive as my main storage, and I keep what I'm currently working at on the computer, I find this cleaner for me and still feel safe knowing I have all images on the external drive and 2 cloud locations.

 ### Step 2 - Cloud backup